 Allantoin.
-Oxidation product of uric acid; end-product of purine metabolism in most mammals except man and the anthropoid apes (where it is uric acid).
+Excretion product of purines in most mammals except man and the anthropoid apes (where it is uric acid).
+Other mammals possess the enzyme uricase which converts uric acid to allantoin, but this enzyme is lacking in man.
 (BDS.)

 Allergen.
 See Allergy.